tonicmuroq/pin/README.md

 # pin

 A simple Cloudflare Worker to pin phrases.
-Users can submit a sentence, click to increase its pin count, and view phrases sorted by popularity.
+Users can submit a sentence, click a phrase to increase its pin count, and view phrases sorted by popularity.

 ## Deployment